rstodden/DEPlain/F__Human_Annotations/README.md

 the whole paragraph.
 - ambiguity: The (simplified|original) sentence is ambiguous.
 It can be read in different ways.
 - grammaticality: The (simplified|original) sentence is fluent, and there are no grammatical errors.
-- simplificity:The (simplified|original) sentence is easy to understand.
+- simplicity:The (simplified|original) sentence is easy to understand.

 |              |            | Simplicity | LexSimp    | StructSimp | MeaningP.  |     Coherence     |                   |    Grammaticality   |                     |     Simplicity    |                   |